 It is important to prepare for the commitment of paying fees for several years, having in place a strategy that will enable the school fees to be met in the event of death, an illness or loss of income, and considering how fees need not be entirely dependent on earned income, so ensuring a child will be able to complete their education.
 Planning strategies can significantly reduce the financial burden of school fees, so take professional advice.

 Regular saving for school fees should ideally be started as soon as possible.
-The longer you save, the less the impact will be on income when school fees fall due – or, better still, consider some sort of life assurance policy.
+The longer you save, the less the impact will be on income when school fees fall due – or consider some sort of endowment or life assurance policy.
 Income or capital sums derived from such policies are normally tax-free.

 It is important to ensure the payment of children’s school fees can be continued in the event of a change in your personal circumstances due to serious illness, injury or death.
 A lump sum can be provided by life insurance.
-Income protection plans can guarantee income through to retirement in the event of illness or accident.
-Some schools may offer temporary fee support in cases of unanticipated hardship – but it is important not to rely on this being the case.
+Income protection plans can guarantee income through to retirement in the event of specified illnesses or accidents.
+Some schools may offer temporary fee support in cases of unanticipated hardship (including loss of income or employment as a result of Covid-19) – but it is important not to rely on this being the case, and support may only be provided for a short duration.
 If you do experience a change in circumstances that affects your ability to pay, it is important to be open with the school from the outset.
 Fees refund schemes are available which can provide cover in the event of absence through illness or accident and these are well worth considering.

 Trust planning can be useful for grandparents who wish to make provisions for school fees and achieve inheritance tax benefits at the same time.
 Trusts offer the benefit of transferring the tax liability on future income and capital gains to the children to use their personal annual allowances.
 There are basically two types of trust:

-A rapidly increasing number of boarding schools have bursaries, which are grants from the school to help parents pay the fees.
+An increasing number of boarding schools offer bursaries, which are grants from the school to help parents pay the fees.
 These are generally awarded after a ‘means test’ of family income and are not dependent on examination performance, although some account will be taken of academic or other ability.
 Bursaries may be awarded in addition to a scholarship where financial need is demonstrated and the child would otherwise be unable to enter the school.
 To obtain a bursary, parents will usually be asked to complete an application form, providing details of their financial circumstances, supported by documentary evidence and including capital assets.
 The application is likely to be considered by a combination of governors, the Head and the Bursar.
+Some schools outsource the assessment to an external company which will also conduct a home visit and an interview.
 The award will usually remain in force throughout the pupil’s school career – although in some cases an award made before GCSE will not necessarily continue into the sixth form.
 Most schools review bursaries annually to ensure the justification for an award remains.
 Bursaries are less common at prep schools, although many prep schools do offer some awards.

 Many senior schools and a few prep schools offer scholarships to attract bright or talented pupils.
 A scholarship is awarded for academic promise or on the basis of special ability in music, art or some other specialism or all-round merit.
 Some schools give awards for drama, sport, and design and technology.
 They are usually awarded after a competitive examination and interview, and normally take no account of financial need.
 Academic scholarships are the most common, followed by scholarships for music, art, design and technology, and sport.